 Ceremony and Dinner

 Celebrants were ushered to the big Clayton Hall dining room.
-The Master of Ceremonies officiated the ceremony and called for the University of Delaware Air Force ROTC Color Guard to open the ceremony.
+DAHF President Bruce Lambrecht officiated the ceremony, with a bagpiper and the University of Delaware Air Force ROTC Color Guard opening the ceremony with the "Presentation of Colors".

 Presentation of Inductees: